Wa-He/MasterThesis/Measurement Correction and Evaluation Plots/README.md

-# Correction and Evaluation Plot
+# Correction and Evaluation Plots

 This directory contains all plots created for the correction of temperature gradients and evaluation of the measurements.
 The evaluation plots contain information on the thermal properties.